Google has confirmed it will launch two flagship smartwatches next year, which will be the first to run Android 2.0.

-Android Police published a rendering of what the smartwatches could look like back in July.
+Earlier this year, Android Police published a rendering of what Google's smartwatches.
 We were informed at the time that the images above "are not 'interpretations' but recreations of primary source material", whatever that means.

 Both smartwatches are of the round-faced variety although, praise be, there's word that they won't have the annoying flat tyre that blights the Moto 360 range and the Fossil Q Founder.

-Starting with the Angelfish and this sounds like being a real flagship smartwatch contender.
-Said to be rocking both GPS and LTE connectivity, the 43.5mm titanium-coloured smartwatch supposedly has three buttons on board.
+The Angelfish, said to be rocking both GPS and LTE connectivity, seems to be the real flagship of the two.
+The 43.5mm titanium-coloured smartwatch also supposedly has three buttons on board.

 Android Wear has been predominantly a one-button affair up until now - although the Casio Smart Outdoor does have extra physical controls for firing up apps and the like.

 It could be that the Angelfish watch uses the additional buttons for new Google Assistant features.
-The report states that both smartwatches will have Google Assistant integration with contextual alerts.
-If this is true, we'd expect the feature to roll-out across other Android Wear watches as well.
+The Android Police report stated that both smartwatches will have Google Assistant integration with contextual alerts.
+If this is true, we'd expect the feature to roll out across other Android Wear watches as well.

 Android Wear in-depth